Migrating Hummingbirds Don't Take Your Feeders Down Too Soon

 Keeping nectar feeders available for migrating hummingbirds is crucial for their survival during their long journey to their wintering grounds.

-By providing an additional source of nourishment, you can help support these fascinating birds as they embark on their incredible migration.
+By providing an additional source of nourishment, you can help support these tiny birds as they embark on their incredible migration.

 Check our a few Gift Ideas for Hummingbird Lovers